 The workload for web servers is reduced.

 OSS resources are cached on and distributed from CDN nodes closest to the regions in which users are located.
-This way, the transmission distance is minimized and data access is accelerated.
+This way, data access is accelerated because the transmission distance is minimized.

 The storage of a large amount of data is supported.

 The capacity of OSS buckets can be elastically expanded.
-You do not need to upgrade the storage architecture.
+You do not need to upgrade your storage architecture.

 Storage fees and traffic fees are reduced.

-In this architecture, storage fees for OSS buckets, downstream traffic fees for CDN, and a small amount of back-to-origin traffic fees are incurred.
+In this architecture, you are charged the storage fees for OSS buckets, downstream traffic fees for CDN, and a small amount of back-to-origin traffic fees.
 The storage fees for OSS buckets are 50% cheaper than those for the same capacity of cloud disks.
 The unit price of CDN traffic is only about 30% to 40% of the unit price of OSS outbound traffic over the Internet.

 In the following steps, example.com is used as the domain name and oss.example.com is used as the accelerated domain name.
-You can specify an actual domain name as the accelerated domain name, such as a primary domain name, second-level domain name, or wildcard domain name.
+You can specify an actual domain name as the accelerated domain name, such as a primary domain, second-level domain, or wildcard domain name.

 Add a domain name.